These measures can make it easier to qualify for a low-interest and low-fee loan with a smaller deposit.

 The IBA doesn't specify a maximum loan amount available, instead working on a case-by-case basis.

-This is decided upon after you lodge an ‘expression of interest’ form online, where you detail where they might like to buy and how much they need to borrow.
+This is decided upon after you lodge an 'expression of interest' form online, where you detail where you might like to buy, and how much you may need to borrow.

-The IBA takes into account things like your income, number of dependents, whether or not you’re a first-home buyer and expenses.
-You should hear back from the IBA within two weeks of the form being submitted.
+The IBA takes into account things like your income, number of dependents, whether or not you're a first-home buyer, and your other expenses.

 If this is the case, you will have to borrow the remaining amount from another lender.